jameswatts/cake-dependency/Docs/Documentation/Installation.md

 git submodule update --init --recursive
 ```

-To retreive the latest updates to the plugin, assuming you're using the "master" branch, go to "app/Plugin/Dependency" and run the following command:
+To retrieve the latest updates to the plugin, assuming you're using the "master" branch, go to "app/Plugin/Dependency" and run the following command:

 ```
 git pull origin master